This travelogue was written about our visit to Luz in the Algarve in June 2017.

 On the way home that night, we bumped into the same couple again and had a chat with them as we wrestled with the unforgiving gradients of the Algarve.
 They recommended the walk up the coast to Bergau suggesting it should take an hour or so but there was “a bit of a hill on the way”.
-Who needs a guide book?
+Who needs a guide book with advice like this?
 We wished her happy birthday once more and headed off into the night.
 We never did learn her name.

 I was not expecting a lot from Burgau.
 The internet had not been kind to this little village.
-The Wikipedia entry consisted of 8 lines though one of those showed promise Burgau having been voted ‘quaintest beachside village of 2010’ by readers of Lonely Planet.
+The Wikipedia entry consisted of eight lines though one of those showed promise – Burgau having been voted ‘quaintest beachside village of 2010’ by readers of Lonely Planet.
 My only reservation to this piece of information is that I could find no reference to it anywhere else – not even on the Lonely Planet site – and no evidence that the competition has ever been run again.
-I can only assume they called a halt to the competition on the basis that Burgau’s quaintness could never be topped.
-In a move akin to awarding Brazil the original World Cup trophy in 1970 there must be a dusty award stashed somewhere in the town.
+I can only assume they called a halt to the competition on the basis that Burgau’s quaintness could never be topped – in a move akin to awarding Brazil the original World Cup trophy in 1970, there must be a dusty award stashed somewhere in the town.

 We lost height quickly with all roads leading to the cove.
 If evolution had worked out right the long term residents should by now have developed reversible ankle joints to aid them on their slogs up and down the inclines.

 Now I can be judgemental at times, and whilst I do my best to kerb my natural instincts, this setting was throwing me the kind of tests that gave my tongue tooth marks.
-As much as it pains me I will gloss over the finer details of large bronzed men with balding heads and pony tails onto one very specific example.
+As much as it pains me I will gloss over the finer details of large bronzed men with balding heads and ponytails onto one very specific example.
 I happened across a chap down one of the side roads who was clearly heading towards the sand.
 His face was showing the damage of the previous day’s UVB assault and he walked with the upright posture of a man who felt as if the skin on his back may just split.
-He’d counterbalanced this today with the sensible choice of a t shirt to save his hide from aging further.
+He’d counterbalanced this today with the sensible choice of a t-shirt to save his hide from ageing further.
 It was this that drew me to him.
-Emblazoned across his front were the words ‘THIS IS MY DRINKING T SHIRT, I WEAR IT EVERY DAY’.
-Humorous t shirts have pretty much passed me by so far in life.
-I had a brief experiment with an ‘I LOVE LAMP’ number at the height of the Anchorman movement but it never really provoked the reaction from others I was hoping.
-And once you’ve worn it once amongst people you know it quickly becomes tiresome.
+Emblazoned across his front were the words ‘THIS IS MY DRINKING T-SHIRT, I WEAR IT EVERY DAY’.
+Humorous t-shirts have pretty much passed me by so far in life.
+I had a brief experiment with an ‘I LOVE LAMP’ number at the height of the Anchorman movement but it never really provoked the reaction from others I was hoping and once you’ve worn it once amongst people you know it quickly becomes tiresome.
 The advantage of an unbranded cotton crew neck is no one is ever quite sure if it’s the one they saw you in the day before.
-In this case I’m not sure if he was trying to draw us to his impending alcoholism diagnosis or his lack of personal hygiene.
-Either way it quickly reinforced my belief that I was just not a beach person.
+In this case, I’m not sure if he was trying to draw us to his impending alcoholism diagnosis or his lack of personal hygiene.
+Either way, it strongly reinforced my belief that I was just not a beach person.